modelscope/FunASR/docs/get_started.md

 ```

 ## Stage 4: Decoding
-This stage generates the recognition results with acoustic features as input and calculate the `CER` to verify the performance of the trained model.
+This stage generates the recognition results and calculates the `CER` to verify the performance of the trained model.

 * Mode Selection